chaoss/metrics/README.md

   * Ecosystem Health (upstream, downstream, and related projects)
   * Aggregate Project-tree Health (combined health metrics of all linked dependencies)

-## Some Contexts to Consdider When Evaluating Health
+## Some Contexts to Consider When Evaluating Health

   * Value Derivation
   * Style of Project